 When the installation is successfully finished, you will see a message similar to this:

-After installation the server might not run as we want and we have to cleanup de conf-file for the vhost.
+After installation the server might not run as we want and we have to cleanup the conf-file for the vhost.

 Change it that it looks like below: